pBouillon/pytodo/README.md

 pytodo> _
 ```
 ### Reset
-You can delete all your informations using `/rs`.
+You can delete all your informations using `rs` or `reset`.
 It will delete all your tasks and your profile
 ```
-pytodo> /reset
+pytodo> rs
-Unhandled command type /h for help pytodo> /rs
 Are you sure ?
 (y/n) > y
 Please verify your identity: